KCL-BMEIS/OOP/week4A.md

 --

 .explain-top[
-Exercise: add public getter & setter methods to get & set the pixel intensity at coordinate (*x*, *y*)
+Exercise: add public getter & setter methods to get & set the intensity for the pixel at coordinate (*x*, *y*)
 ]